 If the Dart name rings a bell, that is probably because Dodge resurrected the model in 2012.
 Sadly though, it has nothing to do with the vintage car.
 I would argue that calling it “Dart” actually hurts the classic model because it makes searching for it online a serious hassle.

 Nevertheless, the original Dart has a rather troubled history anyway.
 For starters, the design did not even come from Dodge.
 It came from Carrozzeria Ghia, which has done some work for other manufacturers as well.
 We have even credited it for one of the least interesting classic cars to date.
-With that said, the Dart is far from mediocre in terms of design.
-Its real issues lie elsewhere.
+Don’t miss our post and find out if it was really that bad.

+Back to Dart, though.
 As the title of the article points out, today we have set our focus on the 1961 Dodge Dart Seneca model.
-But if “Dart” is the model name, what about that “Seneca” at the end?
+But if “Dart” is the model name, what about that “Seneca” part?
 This question leads us straight to the hornet’s nest!

-- Phoenix – We would consider this the premium trim.
+- Phoenix – We would consider it the premium trim.
 Interestingly, it was less expensive than other models in 1959 and 1960.
-It even rivaled Dodge’s own high-end Polara car.
+It even rivaled Dodge’s own high-end Polara.
 That made it a great choice for many during those years.

 - Pioneer – This was the mid-range trim, but it did not see that much success.
 Most folks saved up for the Phoenix if they wanted to step it up from the basics.